SeraphShroud/YGODraftCenter/README.md

 Then in the directory you want the project in, `git clone https://github.com/SeraphShroud/ygodraftcenter.git`

+## Dependencies

+To run this project, please install the dependencies in the requirements.txt
+### `pip install -r requirements.txt`

 ## Available Scripts

 In the project directory, you can run: